Break Up With Sugar

 Meditate, pray, visualize

-Put your hand over your heart and think for a moment with gratitude how thankful you are that you’ve accomplished that goal and kicked that bad habit and reversed the health train wreck.
+Put your hand over your heart and think for a moment with gratitude how thankful you are that you’ve accomplished your goal and kicked that bad habit- even reversed bad health.

-If you’re going on a vacation think of how you’d like to feel walking around in your bathing suit on the beach or by the pool or in front of friends with the body you want.
+If you’re going on a vacation think of how you’d like to feel walking around in your bathing suit with the body you want.
 What if you saw an ex?
 Whatever it takes get leverage over yourself: get there.

 Comments are closed.